 Congratulations!
 As you prepare for labor and the birth process, you may be considering taking a childbirth education class.
-We encourage you to learn more about taking a Biodynamic Childbirth Education class from a Birthingway Childbirth Educator student or graduate.
+We encourage you to learn more about taking a Biodynamic Childbirth Education class from a Birthingway Childbirth Educator graduate.

 What is a biodynamic childbirth education class like?